suchjs/vp-suchjs/docs/en/api.md

   // The following configuration is only used in the Node environment
   // 'extends' it's an array list of config file should loaded first.
   // The config file use the same format as the current config parameter
   // It can be a json file or a CMD module
   // The ones beginning with 'such:' are built-in config modules
-  extends: ['such:recommend'],
+  extends: ["such:recommend"],
   // The file paths & preload configuration
   config: {
     // Whether to preload all data files, this is mainly for ':dict' data type and ':cascade' data type